enfuse/kafka-connect-demo/docs/install-connector.md

 	```

 10. Follow step (6) from the above "Distributed Mode" section to submit a POST request that will start the connector.

+## Using Mounted Volume

+1. Modify the `CONNECT_BOOTSTRAP_SERVERS` env variable in [`randomlong-connect-pod.yaml`](../connector/k8s/randomlong-connect-pod.yaml).

+2. To deploy a pod that runs the kafka connect base image with the randomlong connector pre-installed in an ephemeral volume:

+    ```bash
+    $ kubectl apply -f connector/k8s/randomlong-connect-pod.yaml
+    ```

+    > Note: When the pod is removed, so are the ephemeral volumes it's mounted to.

+3. As before, submit a POST request to start a randomlong connector worker in distributed mode (see previous sections).